 RV Refrigerator Maintenance

 For any type of fridge, you generally want to help it by opening the door as little as possible.
 Try to limit the amount of time the fridge door is open.
 Make sure you’re level if you’re using an absorption fridge.
 For any refrigerator, you want to make sure it’s not overstuffed so it can cool efficiently.
+For any refrigerator, it’s smart to have spare refrigerator parts and accessories on hand.

 Consider a fridge fan to circulate more air inside the fridge if you’re using an absorption fridge.
 This helps keep a more consistent temperature and can help maintain more even cooling.
 Absorption fridges should also be defrosted monthly or bi-monthly.